End qualified immunity in New Jersey

 • Ends Qualified Immunity for all law enforcement officers

-No. The proposed legislation does not end qualified immunity in all instances, and states, "The prohibition on the use of qualified immunity pursuant to this section shall not abrogate: (1) judicial, legislative, or any other statutory immunity; or (2) the use of qualified immunity regarding claims brought pursuant to subsection c. of section 2 of P.L.2004, c.143 (C.10:6-2).
+No, the bill does not meet the standard, section 1 of the bill states, "The prohibition on the use of qualified immunity pursuant to this section **shall not abrogate: (1) judicial, legislative, or any other statutory immunity; or (2) the use of qualified immunity regarding claims brought pursuant to subsection c. of section 2 of P.L.2004, c.143 (C.10:6-2).**

 • Ends Qualified Immunity for all public employees